Nthompson096/KVM-GPU-Passthrough/README.md

 	efibootmgr -b # -B #

+There is a GUI for efibootmgr, you can check out this repo from [Elinvention](https://github.com/Elinvention/efiboots)

 Be careful doing this as this can mess up booting from EFI-bios, be sure to know what you are doing.